Kjack1983/New-App/README.md

 The framework source code can be found here: [cakephp/cakephp](https://github.com/cakephp/cakephp).

 For the purpose of this project I used Nginx and CakePHP 3.8 red velvet with the migration plugin and bootstrap framework on the front end part.
-Dispite the fact the assessment says clearly that it should be made with apache web server I used nginx because I find more attractive to my needs and challenging. however if you
+Dispite the fact the assessment says clearly that it should be made with apache web server I used Nginx because I find more appropriate to my needs. however if you are feel more confortable with Apache please do so and use it accordingly.

 The Nginx server block file is on config-database folder.